Visit Newcastle Island

 Celebrate - host your wedding or special event at the Pavilion and enjoy full services and amenities including meals by our catering partner The Grand Hotel for up to 250 people.

 Begins at the Totem Pole where an experienced Snuneymuxw guide will talk about the Snuneymuxw First Nations history and its uses for Newcastle Island.
 You will hear beautiful stories of the past that have been handed down from generation to generation.
 After the traditional story telling you will be led on an easy nature walk where you will learn of traditional medicines that the Snuneymuxw people still use to this day.
 The tour is approximately 1.5 hours.

-Begins at the Totem Pole where you will enjoy the regular tour of storytelling and a nature walk.
-Once the tour is over, you will enjoy eating a traditionally cooked BBQ salmon at the BBQ fire pit.
-The Snuneymuxw chef will take you through the process of cooking traditionally and speak of the teachings handed down through the generations of cooking the sockeye salmon.
-The tour is approximately 1.5 hours plus additional time to enjoy your meal.
+Enjoy a traditionally cooked BBQ salmon at the BBQ fire pit.
+A Snuneymuxw chef will take you through the process of cooking traditionally and speak of the teachings handed down through the generations of cooking the sockeye salmon.
+Your meal will include: Salmon, baked potatoes, salad, fresh fruit, traditional baked bread and drinks.
+Pre-book at least three weeks in advance.
+Minimum of 20 people required.

 Accessing the Island is made possible by the Newcastle Island Ferry Service Ltd, which provides ferry service from Maffeo Sutton Park: Click here for a directions and Map of Maffeo Sutton Park.